 Attend to Any Injuries

 The first thing you should do after being involved in a car accident doesn’t have anything to do with legal matters.
 Before anything else, it’s important to attend to any injuries that either party may have.
 Car accident injuries can include very serious injuries like traumatic brain injuries, broken limbs, and punctured lungs.
-In general, it’s advised not to move people out of the vehicle if they can’t move on their own unless the car is on fire.
+In general, it’s advised not to move people out of the vehicle if they can’t move on their own unless the car is on fire or in a very dangerous place.
 Try to keep those at the scene alert and talking until the EMTs arrive to take over.

 Do Not Admit Fault

-It’s normal to apologize immediately or take partial blame immediately after a car accident, but admitting fault — even casually — can be an issue later if you want to file a car accident claim.
+It’s normal to apologize immediately or take partial blame after a car accident, but admitting fault — even casually — can be an issue later on if you need to file a car accident claim.
 Car accidents can be complex situations, and you may not even be fully aware of all of the factors that went into the wreck.
-For example, you may think you pulled out in front of someone, but they may have been speeding and not had their lights on during poor weather conditions.
-This is why car accidents have to be investigated to really understand who the negligent driver was.
-The police will ask you to write a statement for the police report immediately after the accident, but be careful to stick to the facts and avoid admitting fault or taking on any part of the blame.
+For example, you may think you pulled out in front of someone, but they may have been speeding or not had their lights on during poor weather conditions.
+This is why car accidents have to be investigated by professionals to really understand who the negligent driver was.
+The police will ask you to make a statement for the police report immediately after the accident, but be careful to stick to the facts and avoid admitting fault (unless, of course, you are absolutely positive you were in the wrong)..